itsyaboii1337/Data_Science_Alliance/README.md

 # All achievements at milestone 3

-For each contributer in approximately chronological order
+For each contributer in approximately chronological order.

 ### Nathan Sennesael:
 * Medical imageing analysis (discarded)